-Milan Kundera, Czech writer and former dissident, dies in Paris aged 94
+Milan Kundera, renowned Czech writer and former dissident, dies in Paris aged 94

-PARIS (AP) — Milan Kundera, whose dissident writings in communist Czechoslovakia transformed him into an exiled satirist of totalitarianism, has died in Paris at the age of 94, Czech media said Wednesday.
+PARIS (AP) — Milan Kundera, whose dissident writings in communist Czechoslovakia transformed him into an exiled satirist of totalitarianism, has died in Paris.
+He was 94.

+The renowned author died Tuesday afternoon, his long-standing publishing house Gallimard said in a one-sentence statement on Wednesday.
+It confirmed that he died in Paris but provided no further information.

+The European Parliament held a moment of silence upon news of his passing.

-Kundera’s renowned novel, “The Unbearable Lightness of Being,’’ opens wrenchingly with Soviet tanks rolling through Prague, the Czech capital that was the author’s home until he moved to France in 1975.
+“The Unbearable Lightness of Being,’’ Kundera’s best-known novel, opens wrenchingly with Soviet tanks rolling through Prague, the Czech capital that was the author’s home until he moved to France in 1975.
 Weaving together themes of love and exile, politics and the deeply personal, Kundera’s novel won critical acclaim, earning him a wide readership among Westerners who embraced both his anti-Soviet subversion and the eroticism threaded through many of his works.

 “If someone had told me as a boy: One day you will see your nation vanish from the world, I would have considered it nonsense, something I couldn’t possibly imagine.
 A man knows he is mortal, but he takes it for granted that his nation possesses a kind of eternal life,” he told the author Philip Roth in a New York Times interview in 1980, the year before he became a naturalized French citizen.

-In 1989, the Velvet Revolution pushed Communists from power and Kundera’s nation was reborn as the Czech Republic, but by then he had made a new life — and a complete identity — in his attic apartment on Paris’ Left Bank.
+In 1989, the Velvet Revolution pushed Communists from power and Kundera’s nation was reborn as the Czech Republic, but by then he had made a new life — and a complete identity — in his apartment on Paris’ Left Bank.

+“Milan Kundera was a writer who was able to reach generations of readers across all continents with his work and achieved world fame …” Czech Prime Minister Petr Fiala tweeted in the Czech language.
+“He left behind not only a remarkable work of fiction, but also an important work of essays.”

+He offered condolences to Kundera’s wife Věra, who guarded her reclusive husband from the intrusions of the world.
+It was not immediately clear whether his wife was at his side.

 To say his relationship with the land of his birth was complex would be an understatement.
 He returned to the Czech Republic rarely and incognito, even after the fall of the Iron Curtain.
 His final works, written in French, were never translated into Czech.
 “The Unbearable Lightness of Being,’’ which won him such acclaim and was made into a film in 1988, was not published in the Czech Republic until 2006, 17 years after the Velvet Revolution, although it was available in Czech since 1985 from a compatriot who founded a publishing house in exile in Canada.
 It topped the best-seller list for weeks and, the following year, Kundera won the State Award for Literature for it.